AED.US Strives to Increase AED Placement and Awareness

-AED.us strives to increase AED placement and awareness on how to use them.
-Sudden Cardiac Arrest (SCA) is the number one killer in America, and an electric shock delivered from a defibrillator is the only way to resuscitate the victim.
-Over 350,000 SCA deaths occur each year outside the hospital environment, with 366,807 striking families across our country in 2015 alone.
+Sudden Cardiac Arrest (SCA) is the number one killer in America, and an electric shock delivered from a defibrillator is the only way to resuscitate, or revive, the victim.
+Over 350,000 SCA deaths occur annually in the United States outside the hospital, with 366,807 striking families in 2015 alone.

-AED.US’ founders have placed tens of thousands of AEDs since entering the industry in 1999.
+AED.US' founders have placed tens of thousands of AEDs since entering the industry in 1999.
 Through AED Donation Programs, hundreds of AEDs have been placed in areas that need AEDs, but maybe struggle to fund the purchase.
-In one case, donations of ZOLL AED Plus units made by AED.us’ founders to a Tennessee County produced multiple saves, including a student’s mother and PTA member, and a high school girls basketball coach.
+In one case, donations of ZOLL AED Plus units made by AED.us' founders to a Tennessee County produced multiple saves, including a student's mother, a PTA member, and a high school girls' basketball coach.
 These saves were only made possible by the actions of those present.
-Their awareness and training resulted in quick administration of CPR and the retrieval of the AED, with a subsequent shock.
+Their awareness and training resulted in the quick administration of CPR and the AED retrieval, with a subsequent shock.

 There are several options to obtain AED/CPR training, including The American Red Cross and The American Heart Association.
 AED.US can design and schedule custom classes to accommodate any size organization.